hazelcast/hazelcast/site/docs/api/sources-sinks.md

 > be used to map only to objects which the IMDG backend can deserialize,
 > which unfortunately doesn't include user code submitted as a part of
 > the Jet job.
 So in the above example it's OK to have `String` email
 > values, but we wouldn't be able to use `Customer` directly.
-Hopefully
-> future Jet versions will address this problem.
+>
+> If user code has to be used, then the problem can be solved with the
+> help of IMDG's "User Code Deployment" feature.
+Example configs for
+> that can be seen in our [CDC Join Tutorial](../tutorials/cdc-join#7-start-hazelcast-jet).

 ### Elasticsearch